 Cyber Security Degree Programs

-The college route is typically the world’s top learning option.
+Cyber security is a hard major, but also highly rewarding.
 You can study computer science, computer engineering, information technology, or any other IT-related degree program to start a career in this field.
 A college program will teach you all of the concepts you’ll need to start a career in cyber security.
 You can also choose to pursue a graduate degree after that.

 Cyber Security Free Resources

 Is It Hard to Get a Job in Cyber Security?

 It is not hard to get a job in cyber security because it is an important aspect of most businesses today.
 You can work in various industries, including financial institutions, manufacturing, communication, retail, government, and healthcare.
 There are also numerous job opportunities available in this dynamic field.

 Jobs You Can Get With Cyber Security Skills

 - Information Security Analyst.
 Also known as security analysts, these professionals install, test, and monitor security systems on computer systems and networks.
 They also document the security process and write reports on the progress and safety of entire networks.
-They earn an annual average salary of $103,590, according to the Bureau of Labor Statistics.
+Information security analysts earn an annual average salary of $102,600, according to the Bureau of Labor Statistics.

 - Network Security Engineer.
 These professionals secure network systems from cyber attacks, cyber threats, bugs, and malware.
 They test and configure digital networks to detect threats and prevent them.
 This is one of the highest-paying coding careers.
 According to PayScale, network security engineers earn an annual average salary of $92,856.

 - Security Architect.
 Security architects design, install, test, and implement security protocols and solutions for organizations.
 They review an organization’s security systems and make recommendations to improve their efficiency.
 Security architects earn a median annual salary of $130,726, according to PayScale.

 - Cyber Security Consultant.
 Security consultants are professionals who review, analyze, and assess an organization’s security system to detect potential breaches or threats and provide solutions.
-According to PayScale, these professionals earn an annual average salary of $85,865.
+According to PayScale, the average cyber consultant earns $82,769 per year.